Skip to main content

 • Navigate to Monitoring > Alerting and review the multi-burn-rate alert policies.
 A well-configured SLO produces two alerts: a fast burn alert (consuming error budget at 14× the sustainable rate over 1 hour — page the on-call immediately) and a slow burn alert (consuming at 6× the sustainable rate over 6 hours — create a ticket for the next business day).

-Real-World Example: A streaming media company defines an SLO for their video playback API: 99.95% of requests must return HTTP 2xx within 200ms, measured over a rolling 28-day window.
+Real-world example: A streaming media company defines an SLO for their video playback API: 99.95% of requests must return HTTP 2xx within 200ms, measured over a rolling 28-day window.
 This gives them an error budget of 0.05% — about 20 minutes of allowed errors per month.
 The engineering team uses the error budget as a deployment gate: when the budget is above 50% consumed, feature deployments are allowed.
 When it drops below 50%, only bug fixes and reliability improvements are permitted.
 When the budget is fully consumed, all feature work stops until the 28-day window rolls forward and the budget resets.
 This policy aligns development velocity with operational risk — the team does not need management approval for each release; the error budget provides an objective, automated governance mechanism.

 3.2 Managing service lifecycle